seppzer0/silent-writing-theme/README.md

 I have tried several existing solutions, with none feeling quite right.
 There were still some elements that were either eye-razoring or otherwise distracting from a thought process, which reallistically is the only thing that matters when writing code.
 I could just start coding in terminals exclusively; but I didn't want to leave VSCode just yet.

 This version of white-on-black theme is intended to be balanced.
-I thought maybe my bland taste in colours might be shared by someone else, so I decided to make it publicly available for everyone to try it.
+I thought maybe my bland taste in colours might be shared by someone else, so I decided to make it publicly available for everyone to try.

 ## Availability

-This colour theme is available in Microsoft's Marketplace and [GitHub Releases](https://github.com/seppzer0/silent-writing-theme/releases).
+This colour theme is available in [Microsoft's Marketplace](https://marketplace.visualstudio.com/items?itemName=seppzer0.silent-writing-theme) as well as [GitHub Releases](https://github.com/seppzer0/silent-writing-theme/releases).

 ## Installation